5 Sex Tips to Fix Bedroom Issues

 There is nothing to be afraid of when it comes to sex therapy.
 Honestly, this is just you and your spouse going to a therapist and talking.
 That’s it.

 While discussing this particular subject can be awkward at first—remember that your therapist works with many couples with similar issues.
 Soon their candor will be refreshing as you both open up about your feelings.
 It will feel very freeing, in fact.

 Over the last several years, therapy has become less and less taboo and more widely accepted.

 It is common for adults to seek help from a therapist of some kind.
 Of course, that includes all types of issues, including relationship issues.
 Still, it shows one major thing—that many people rely on the help of a mental health professional.

 What can you expect from sex therapy?

 Remember, sex should never be just a physical rush, but a tender, passionate connection.
-Without the playful, loving companionship, sex becomes another buzz that loses its perspective and that can harm your relationship.
+Without the playful, loving companionship, sex becomes another buzz that loses its perspective, which can harm your relationship.

-These sex advice for married couples can really help you and your partner gain back the thrill and excitement in your sexual regime that you once experienced.
+These are some of the best sex advice for married couples and can really help you and your partner gain back the thrill and excitement in your sexual regime that you once experienced.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.